wooseok0226/GettingandCleaningAssigment/README.md

 ===============================================================================

 "Run_analysis.R" creates a tidy dataset named as "FinalData.txt" using "dplyr" packages.
+"CodeBook.md" a code book that describes the variables,

-This is a second, independent data set with the average of each variable for each activity and each subject.
+FinalData.txt is a second, independent data set with the average of each variable for each activity and each subject.
 This has a format of a tibble: 180 x 88, and as follows